pmeeny/CI-MS4-LoveRugby/README.md

 , street_address2, county, date, delivery_cost, order_total, grand_total, original_bag, stripe_pid

 ##### OrderLineItem Model
-- The OrderLineItem model contains information about an entry in a order, for orders made on the website.
+- The OrderLineItem model contains information about an entry in an order, for orders made on the website.
 - It contains Order and Product as foreign-keys.
 - The model contains the following fields: order, product, product_size, quantity, lineitem_total

 ##### Favourites Model
 - The Favourites model contains a users favourite products
-- It contains Products as many-to-many field, and User as a one-to-one relationaship
+- It contains Products as many-to-many field, and User as a one-to-one relationship
 - The model contains the following fields: products, username

 ##### Product Model